Businesses look to increase home working

 n

 The number of businesses planning to increase home working for staff has risen according to the latest official figures.
-In late May 2024, around one in five (19%) businesses said they either had or were intending to raise the number of staff who are working from home, with more than half citing the reduction in business overheads as their reason for the change.
+In late May 2024, around one in five (19%) businesses said they either had or were intending to raise the number of staff who are working from home.
+More than half cited the reduction in business overheads as their reason for the change.

-Home working has become more popular since Covid, as more people realise the flexibility it offers them, and companies realised how much could be saved by allowing staff to work offsite.
-The largest number of respondents to the ONS Business Insights and the Impact on the Economy survey that were looking to increase home working were in London, with 28.8% of businesses there saying they wanted to move or had moved in that direction.
+Home working has become more popular since Covid, as more people realise the flexibility it offers them.
+Additionally, companies realised how much could be saved by allowing staff to work offsite.
+The largest number of respondents, to the ONS Business Insights and the Impact on the Economy survey, that were looking to increase home working were in London.
+With 28.8% of businesses there saying they wanted to move or had moved in that direction.
 The lowest number was in Northern Ireland, where just 19.2% of the companies surveyed said they had or planned to increase the number of staff working from home.

-However, for others, the downside of homeworking means they lose out on social interaction that they crave, and it can be difficult for some people to ‘switch off’ from work.
+However, for others, the downside of home-working means they lose out on social interaction that they crave.
+It can be difficult for some people to ‘switch off’ from work.
 This is something that needs to be regimented, otherwise employees can suffer from burnout, and become less effective at their job.

-For employers, there are lower overheads as they need to provide less office or other workspace for their employees, which can create big savings for a business.
-That said, employers still have a responsibility to ensure their employees have a good working environment, and this could include providing good-quality office furniture, such as desks and chairs, to ensure they are not at risk of injury.
+For employers, there are lower overheads, as they need to provide less office or other workspace for their employees.
+This can create big savings for a business.
+That said, employers still have a responsibility to ensure their employees have a good working environment.
+This could include providing good-quality office furniture, such as desks and chairs, to ensure they are not at risk of injury.
 Employees must also do what they can to prevent injury in the same way as they would if they were in an office environment.
 More information can be found on the Health and Safety Executive website.

 What can I expect from my employer if I work from home?